Welcome to the Website of Equus Silvania!

 Our visitors get a first-hand experience and extensive information about flora, fauna, and sustainable land-use systems.
-Our experience of many years of field research about wolves, bears, and lynx is an excellent basis for discussions about wildlife and habitat conservation.
+We have now 20 years of experience in conservation in Romania.

 Energy and construction

 During the construction of all our facilities, we have put great emphasis to use environmentally friendly materials.
 Wood has been our main construction material as it is a renewable resource, and we have abstained from wood preservers as much as possible.
 We use energy saving bulbs in all our buildings, heat exclusively with wood and have our guesthouse insulated with a thick layer of rock wool.
+Solar power provides warm water throughout most of the year.
 Though, as a tourism enterprise we are not able to fully avoid the consumption of fossil energy, we still choose sustainable alternatives wherever this is feasible from an ecological and an economic point of view.
 Detergents used in our guesthouse for example are 100% biodegradable.
 In addition, the avoidance of waste is our highest priority.